-TEDEd - Lessons Worth Sharing: Awesome Nature.
-This link will lead to a series of videos which highlight a vast array of nature based lessons.
+- TEDEd: Awesome Nature – Lessons Worth Sharing: Awesome Nature.
+This link will lead to a series of videos which highlights a vast array of nature-based lessons.

-The Atlantic - Forest Bathing: How Microdosing on Nature can Help with Stress.
+- The Atlantic: Forest Bathing – Forest Bathing: How Microdosing on Nature can Help with Stress.
 This article follows an experience forest bathing in Oakland, and talks about the ways people from any climate can benefit from nature.

 Tools, Action, Practice

 Exercise for you to try:

 Have you ever visited somewhere that you felt was awe-inspiring?
 Do you have a photo album (digital or physical) that you can look through?
 If you choose to take the time to look through those old photos, you can reignite that feeling of awe.
 This exercise can also inspire happiness, pride, gratitude, nostalgia.